roomorama/concierge/README.md

 object returned must include a non-empty `errors` list to be returned to the caller, which will receive a `503` HTTP status.

+### Supplier Credentials

+Oftentimes, supplier APIs requires some form of authentication in order to authenticate requests coming from clients.
+It is highly recommended that such credentials do not live in the codebase or under source control, but instead be declared as environment variables that are going to be defined in the production environment.
+Credentials are located at the `config/credentials` directory in files that match the running environment.

+It is equally important to make sure that all required credentials are defined by the time the application boots in production environments.
+For such purpose, check the `apps/api/config/initializers/validate_credentials.rb` file.
+For each supplier, there is a list of required environment variables such that, if the application is booting in production and one of the required credentials is not present or empty, it will raise an exception and prevent the application from booting.

 *****

 Brought to you by [Roomorama](https://www.roomorama.com/).